These regulations enter into force on 1 January 2017.

 Alternative modes of assessment may be used in place of the one described in the curriculum if a student has been diagnosed with a learning disability that requires so.

-The component to be assessed is examined by an appointed instructor to whom the school has assigned this task.
+The component to be assessed is examined by an appointed instructor to whom the faculty has assigned this task.
 The instructor may assign a student attending his/her class to conduct a peer assessment of another student’s work, a part thereof, or of the learning process when such a method promotes the achievement of the learning outcomes set for the course unit in question.
 The instructor decides whether to pass or fail the student’s work and determines the possible grade.

-If the instructor is prevented from attending to his/her duties or is disqualified, the relevant dean of a school, director of an independent institute or person responsible for the degree programme in question appoints another person to conduct the assessment, i.e. an instructor or other competent person with sufficient knowledge of the learning outcomes and content of the course unit.
+If the instructor is prevented from attending to his/her duties or is disqualified, the relevant dean of a faculty, director of an independent institute or person responsible for the degree programme in question appoints another person to conduct the assessment, i.e. an instructor or other competent person with sufficient knowledge of the learning outcomes and content of the course unit.

 Students have the right to use Finnish in written and oral coursework, examinations, etc., unless another language is required in the curriculum.
-Otherwise the right to use a language other than Finnish in the work to be assessed is decided by the dean of the relevant school or the director of the independent institute in question.
+Otherwise the right to use a language other than Finnish in the work to be assessed is decided by the dean of the relevant faculty or the director of the independent institute in question.

 In accordance with sections 6 and 10 of the Government Decree on University Degrees and Specialist Education, maturity essays are written in Finnish or Swedish when a student has been educated in Finnish or Swedish.
-When a student has been educated in a language other than Finnish or Swedish, the maturity essay is written in English or in the primary language of instruction in the degree programme in question.
+When a student has been educated in a language other than Finnish or Swedish, the maturity essay is written in English, Finnish or in the primary language of instruction in the degree programme in question.

 In an examination or other assessment, assignments given to students must be designed to correspond to the learning outcomes, requirement level and workload of the degree, study module or course unit in question as specified in the curriculum; in addition, the assignments should promote the achievement of the learning outcomes.
 Students must be provided with the opportunity to reasonably complete the assignments within the time allowed.